KasperGroesLudvigsen/influenza_transformer/README.md

 # How to code a Transformer model for time series forecasting in PyTorch
 ## PyTorch implementation of Transformer model used in "Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case"

+This is the repo for the Towards Data Science article called "How to make a Transformer for time series forecasting."

-This post in Towards Data Science explains how to code the Transformer model used in the paper "Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case"
+The article explains step by step how to code the Transformer model used in the paper "Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case"

-The post uses the Transformer architecture diagram as the point of departure and shows step by step how to implement the model with PyTorch.
+The article uses the Transformer architecture diagram from the paper as the point of departure and shows step by step how to implement the model with PyTorch.

 https://kaspergroesludvigsen.medium.com/how-to-make-a-pytorch-transformer-for-time-series-forecasting-69e073d4061e